Professional edition active

 • Parents need to track compliance on an ongoing basis and provide appropriate rewards for success and consequences for inappropriate or undesired behavior.

-• Parents should try to minimize anger when enforcing rules and maximize positive contact with the child.
+• Parents should try to minimize their anger when enforcing rules and maximize positive contact with the child.

 Pearls & Pitfalls